-In this first edition, we have selected 11 specialists from diverse fields in science, art, and technology.
+In this first edition 2019, we have selected 11 specialists from diverse fields in science, art, and technology.
 We aim to develop collaborations in the short and long term.
 This group will come together during the activities of Clubes de Ciencia México 2019 and our first goal is to design and deliver two intensive laboratories at the interface of art and science.
-With this group we also aim to nucleate diverse collaborations that will results in multiple products.
+With this group, we also aim to nucleate diverse collaborations that will result in multiple products.

 University of Chicago